-Since I know reading is as important to you as it is to me… we are joining in with creative ways to get kids reading this summer.
-I’ll give you 5 tips and you add your tips in the comments!
+Reading hits both the fun and learning category!
+Since I know reading is as important to you as it is to me… I’m sharing some creative ways to get the kids reading this summer.
+I’ll give you 5 tips and then you can add your own tips in the comments!
 Sound like fun?

 Audio Books.
 Audio books are a great way to get reading in when you have a super-busy schedule.
 We’ve always loved audio books in the car.
 Not too long ago my sister and I took the kids on a day trip.
 All 5 kids…in one car.
 Yikes!

-On the way there they listened to Magic Tree House #46: Dogs in the Dead of Night and on the way back they listened to Magic Tree House #47: Abe Lincoln at Last!
+On the way there they listened to Magic Tree House, Book 46: Dogs in the Dead of Night and on the way back they listened to Magic Tree House, Book 47: Abe Lincoln at Last!
 Can you believe it?
 Each book actually ended as we exited the freeway.
-It was such a nice way to entertain the kids, get reading in AND spend some chat time with my sister.
+It was such a nice way to entertain the kids, get reading in AND for me to spend some time chatting with my sister.

 Pair a Book with an Activity.
 Adding an activity is a fun way to bring a book to life.
-The Soar With Reading site has some great Magic Tree House activity print outs.
 Some of our favorite book activities have been Charlotte’s Web pizza night, Magic Tree House “tree house” and It Looked Like Spilt Milk Paint Blots.

 Family Reading Time.
 Pick a book that even your newest reader can read.
 Take turns reading.
-As the kid’s reading level increases, so can the length and difficulty of the book.
+As the kids’ reading level increases, so can the length and difficulty of the book.
 Big M is timid about reading out loud.
 This is a great way for him to get practice in a safe environment.
-(I have a confession.
-I dream of reading lengthy chapter books with my kids as teenagers.
-I know it’s possible because some of you have told me it happens at your house!)

 Put Books Everywhere!
 This tip has a pretty funny back story.
 When Big M was first learning to read, I could not get him to pick up a book for independent reading.
 No matter what I tried I could not get him excited about reading on his own.